DouglasPenn23/DouglasPenn23/README.md

 - 👋 Hi, I’m Douglas Pennington!

-- 👀 I’m interested in Java, JavaScript, HTML, CSS, C#, Spring & learning new languages/frameworks.
-I consider JavaScript to be my best language.
+- 👀 I’m interested in Java, JavaScript, HTML, CSS, C#, Spring, React, SPA, UI/UX's & learning new languages/frameworks.

 - 🌱 I’m currently learning more effective methods & ways to use/build API's.
 I have also taken an interest in GUI's.